 The second period after abortion is likely to return to how the female’s periods were before the abortion.

-Some females may notice that it takes 2 or 3 cycles for their periods to return back to normal.
-If your periods do not return back to normal after 2 to 3 cycles, consult your gynecologist.
+Some females may notice that it takes 2 or 3 cycles for their periods to return back to normal after undergoing an abortion.
+So, if your periods do not return back to normal even after 2 to 3 menstrual cycles, get in touch with your gynecologist.

-If a female experiences very heavy bleeding after having an abortion or experiences pain that is not manageable with pain medication, she should speak to her gynecologist.
+- If a female experiences very heavy bleeding after having an abortion or experiences pain that is not manageable with pain medication, she should immediately speak to her gynecologist.

 Click here to consult a gynecologist online.